ansys/pyturbowizard/ptw_documentation/ConfigFile.md

 ## Functions

-Under the section ``` functions ```, different subroutines for the numerical setup, post processing or the parametric studies can be specified:
+Under the section ``` functions ```, different subroutines for the numerical setup, postprocessing or the parametric studies can be specified:

 ```